awsdocs/amazon-rds-user-guide/doc_source/USER_LogAccess.Concepts.Oracle.md

 You can view the alert log using the Amazon RDS console\.
 You can also use the following SQL statement to access the alert log\.

 ```
-1. select message_text from alertlog;
+1. SELECT message_text FROM alertlog;
 ```

-To access the listener log, use the following SQL statement\.
+The `listenerlog` view contains entries for Oracle Database version 12\.1\.0\.2 and earlier\.
+To access the listener log for these database versions, use the following query\.

 ```
-1. select message_text from listenerlog;
+1. SELECT message_text FROM listenerlog;
 ```

+For Oracle Database versions 12\.2\.0\.1 and later, access the listener log using Amazon CloudWatch Logs\.

 **Note**
 Oracle rotates the alert and listener logs when they exceed 10 MB, at which point they are unavailable from Amazon RDS views\.